SECTION 1. Chapter 21A of the General Laws is hereby amended by adding the following 2 sections:-

 To be eligible for the program, a regional transit authority shall file an application with the secretary in a manner to be prescribed by the secretary consistent with the goals of the program.

 The secretary or a designee shall submit an annual report detailing the results of the program to the house and senate chairs of the joint committee on telecommunications, utilities, and energy and the clerks of the house of representatives and senate.

-Section 28.
-The secretary or a designee, in consultation with the carbon reduction research center, established by chapter 188 of the acts of 2016, may conduct a study or pilot project, or provide technical or financial assistance for the purpose of facilitating innovative transportation planning, fleet electrification, and emissions reductions.
+Section 29.
+The secretary or a designee, in consultation with the carbon reduction research center, authorized by section 16 of chapter 188 of the acts of 2016, may conduct a study or pilot project, or provide technical or financial assistance for the purpose of facilitating innovative transportation planning, fleet electrification, and emissions reductions.

 SECTION 2.
-Chapter 25A of the General Laws is hereby amended by inserting after section 11I the following section:-
+Chapter 25A of the General Laws is hereby amended by inserting after section 11I the following 2 sections:-

 Section 11J.
 The commissioner shall establish an electric vehicle dealership rebate program to provide rebates to a car dealership in the commonwealth that sell or lease an eligible electric vehicle to a consumer.
-An eligible vehicle shall be an electric vehicle, as defined in section 16, which has a manufacturer's suggested retail price of not more than $75,000.
-The rebate shall be $400 for each vehicle sold or leased; provided, that not less than $200 of the rebate shall be provided to the salesperson that sold or leased an electric vehicle; and provided, further that the commission of the salesperson shall remain unaffected by the receipt of a rebate.
+An eligible vehicle shall be one which has a final purchase price of not more than $75,000 and belongs to one of the following classifications: battery electric vehicles, plug-in hybrid vehicles, fuel-cell electric vehicles, or zero-emission motorcycles.
+The rebate shall be $400 for each eligible vehicle sold or leased; provided, that not less than $200 of the rebate shall be provided to the salesperson that sold or leased the eligible vehicle; and provided, further that the commission of the salesperson shall remain unaffected by the receipt of a rebate.